The University of Texas at Austin

 In-state tuition is approximately $11,688 and out-of-state is approximately $44,908.
 These figures exclude room, board, and fees.

-Is UT Austin test-optional in 2026?
+Is UT Austin test-optional?

 Many US universities adjusted test policies after 2020.
 Check The University of Texas at Austin's admissions page for current test-optional, test-required, or test-flexible policy.